Lethal leaders Kettering blow Needham away in 15-minute second-half goal fest

 Mills enjoyed a couple of jinking runs and Joe Marsden won a free-kick in a dangerous position on the edge of the Kettering area that came to nothing.

-Chances were at a premium but rather ominously for the home side, Kettering came more into it as the half wore on.
+However, chances were at a premium and rather ominously for the home side, Kettering came more into it as the half wore on.

 And they started where they left off in the second period culminating in that clinical 15-minute spell.